vidurAgg22/Handwritten-Digit-Recognition-with-CNN/README.md

 5. Model Evaluation: After training, the model's performance is evaluated using the test dataset to measure its accuracy in classifying handwritten digits.

 ## File Description
-code.ipynb: Jupyter notebook containing the code for training the CNN model and implementing the image classifier. ocrcnnmodel.pth: Pre-trained model weights saved in PyTorch format.
+code.ipynb: Jupyter notebook containing the code for training the CNN model and implementing the image classifier.<br>
+ocrcnnmodel.pth: Pre-trained model weights saved in PyTorch format.

 ## Requirements
-Python 3.x
+Python 3.x<br>
-PyTorch
-torchvision
-ipywidgets
+PyTorch<br>
+torchvision<br>
+ipywidgets<br>

 ## License
 This project is licensed under the MIT License.